 There are no roads around the Highlands.
 If you want to visit a village, you need to do as the locals do…and walk.
 There is also a logging road which 4WDs can use – but beware!
 The roads are long…and the journey is very bumpy.

-A great time to visit is July, when the annual Bario Food Festival takes place.
-Founded initially as partly a good excuse for all the villages to come together, it has since become a full three day celebration of food, farming and forest heritage.
+A great time to visit is July when the annual Bario Food Festival takes place.
+Founded initially as partly a good excuse for all the villages to come together, it has since become a full three-day celebration of food, farming and forest heritage.

 Virtually wherever you stay, you will be able to get information on treks, tours, guides, and homestays in other villages, and you can expect a warm welcome everywhere.
 We particularly recommend:

 Bariew Backpacker Lodge: One of the pillars of the community, lodge owner Reddish is a quirky fellow who makes it his mission to ensure you get the most out of your stay here, and whose knowledge on the Highlands and the jungle is pretty much second-to-none.

 Hike up Prayer Mountain in Bario: It takes an hour to walk to the base, and another hour to reach the summit.
 Ropes are in place at the particularly steep parts.
 This is particularly recommended for either sunrise or sunset!

-- The overnight trek to Pa’Lungan via Pa’ Umor and Pa’ Ukat.
+The overnight trek to Pa’Lungan via Pa’ Umor and Pa’ Ukat.

-- Do the Bario Loop: Depending on your time/fitness levels/penchance for jungle trekking, you can stretch this out for up to 9 days (and probably more), staying in various longhouses and homestays en route at Pa’ Delih and Pa’ Mada.
+Do the Bario Loop: Depending on your time/fitness levels/penchant for jungle trekking, you can stretch this out for up to 9 days (and probably more), staying in various longhouses and homestays en route at Pa’ Delih and Pa’ Mada.

 A visit to the Penan settlement: One of the last existing nomadic people in the world), the settlement here is an hour or so walk from Bario right into the forest.

-You can also do a daytrip to the Salt Springs, visit waterfalls (in a bid to spot gibbons and monkeys), and the twin peaks of Batu Lawi.
+You can also do a day-trip to the Salt Springs, visit waterfalls (in a bid to spot gibbons and monkeys), and the twin peaks of Batu Lawi.
 These rise majestically over the surrounding jungle and are said to be home to the Sumatran Rhinoceros as well as the Rafflesia, the world’s largest flower.